How to Build Your Tea Party Pantry

 - Cream cheese and bread–the staple of tea sandwiches.
 Add thinly-sliced cucumbers, chopped herbs, sun-dried tomatoes, apple butter, or whatever you have available.
 Cut off the crusts and into triangles or rectangles and garnish if possible for quick and simple tea sandwiches.

 - Frozen scones–My favorite local brand are Fat Cat Scones.
 Research what might be available in your area.
-Many scones mixes are available, like Victorian House Scones, as well.
+Many scones mixes are available, like Cupboard of Blessings, as well.
 The best way is to prepare from scratch and cut scones at your leisure, freeze them, and then pop them straight into the oven when needed.

 - Creme Fraiche and Lemon Curd–Trader Joe’s provides both.
 These are my favorite and quick accompaniments for scones.

-- Chocolate Truffles –because I don’t bake and 90% of women I know want something with chocolate.
+- Chocolate Truffles –-if you don’t bake and 90% of women I know want something with chocolate.
 I’ve seen boxes of simple chocolate truffles at Trader Joe’s and Costco.
 Place them in paper candy cups (I collect them throughout the year based on the season) or on tiny paper doilies.

 - Store bought Pound Cake